-Jim’s employer has been talking about an opportunity to develop new markets for some time, but when the offer finally came through, to his surprise Jim felt awkwardly unprepared.
-The Company quickly stepped in and began organising all aspects of the relocation.
-Jim and Elaine were put in touch with representatives from appropriate agencies, and soon their life began to take on a new shape.
+Jim’s employer has been talking about opportunities to develop new markets for some time, but when the offer finally came through, to his surprise Jim felt awkwardly unprepared for a move.
+The Company quickly stepped in and began organising the relocation.
+Jim and Elaine were introduced to specialist agents and companies, and soon their life took on a new shape.

 Sam and Sally have already started to pack their belongings.
-This evening however, they are caught up in the moment and enjoying just being kids.
-Leaving their schools and friends behind is a big deal, but they aren’t afraid of what the future holds, not as long as Striker is with them.
+Leaving their schools and friends behind is a big deal, but they aren’t afraid of what the future holds, just as long as Striker is there with them.

-We can guess that moving overseas is likely to be an exciting and life-changing experience.
-That doesn’t mean that it's going to happen on its own.
+Moving overseas is an exciting and life-changing experience.
+Even so, it isn't going to happen on its own.
 Guaranteeing a positive experience for the whole family while living overseas will take more than just the right documents and a set of flight tickets.
 This type of change requires a lot of prior planning and a lot of research.

 Have a plan

 You will need a plan because you will have to organise a lot of things and jump quite a few bureaucratic hurdles.
-Paperwork and finances have to be in order, personal items sold or put in storage, luggage packed and shipped, etc. At your destination you will do everything again in reverse - receive your shipment, unpack, find your way around and shop for essentials.
+Paperwork and finances have to be in order, personal items sold or put in storage, luggage packed and shipped, etc. At your destination you do everything again in reverse - receive your shipment, unpack, find your way around and shop for essentials.